Here’s Why Folkestone Is Kent’s Rising Seaside Star

 The Breakers

-For a weekend stay, you couldn’t find somewhere more charming than Sandgate, a seaside town just a pleasant stroll along the beach promenade from Folkestone.
+For a weekend stay, Sandgate is a charming seaside town just a pleasant stroll along the beach promenade from Folkestone.
 The Breakers is a raked-fronted house 50 yards from the sea.
 It commands stunning views across the Channel – on a clear day, the French coast is visible – and along the coast in both directions.

 It is owned by Anthony and Danni Nevill who have left no stone unturned in making the house – which, divided into two, has three blissfully restful bedrooms and three sea-facing balconies – luxuriously and stylishly comfortable.
 It really is the perfect place to spend a seaside weekend and is available to rent through luxury agent Oliver’s Travels.